Office of Research Integrity

 D. Emancipated Minor

-An "emancipated minor" may only give informed consent when there is documentation that the minor is "emancipated", i.e. a marriage certificate, a rental lease signed by the minor, etc.
+An "emancipated minor" may only give informed consent when there is documentation that the minor is "emancipated", i.e. the minor is married (a marriage certificate), or becomes self-supporting, as determined by the court.

 E. Legally authorized representative Consent